-The Attainment 8 score for Pupil Premium pupils at St Cuthbert's was 44.2 which compares favourably with the non-disadvantage score nationally of 52.6.
-23% of Pupil Premium pupil achieved the EBacc at 4+ which is comparable to the national figure of non-disadvantaged pupils at 31% and the EBacc average point score was 4.04 which is almost the same as non-disadvantaged nationally at 4.65.
-The aspirations for Pupil Premium pupils are high and this is reflected in the number of Pupil Premium pupils who are entered into the EBacc at 68% which is far higher than the number of non-disadvantaged pupils nationally at 43%.
-The progress of Pupil Premium pupils has a confidence interval of between -0.63 and 0.1, at the higher end of this confidence interval this would be the same as non-disadvantaged pupils nationally.
+23% of Pupil Premium pupils achieved the EBacc at 4+ which is comparable to the national figure of non-disadvantaged pupils at 28%.
+The aspirations for Pupil Premium pupils are high and this is reflected in the number of Pupil Premium pupils who are entered into the EBacc at 70% which is far higher than the number of non-disadvantaged pupils nationally at 43%.
+The progress of pupils in receipt of Pupil Premium was better than the overall cohort; the Progress 8 score for disadvantaged pupils was -0.37 with the overall Progress 8 score being -0.44.